italopaesano/koa-classic-server/README.md

         showDirContents: a boolean value indicating whether the contents of a directory should be shown.
 Default is true.
         index: the name of the index file.
 Default is an empty string.
         urlPrefix: the prefix of the path , such as localhost:3000/views.
 Default is an empty string.
         urlsReserved: an array of reserved URLs that files cannot be read from.
-Default is an empty array.
+Default is an empty array. e.g. Array('/api','/views')
         template: an object with two properties:
             render: a function for rendering templates.
 Default is undefined.
             ext: an array of file extensions for which the render function should be used.
 Default is an empty array.